What to know

 Can I be evicted even if I am paying my rent in full?

 Evictions for reasons other than nonpayment can proceed only if necessary due to violence, threat of violence, health/safety issues, or Ellis Act.
-However, this limit on evictions is set to expire on March 31, 2021 (Ordinance No. 216-20) (Pending: extension through June 30, 2021).
-Starting April 1, evictions not based on unpaid rent may proceed subject to the City’s Rent Ordinance, unless extended.
+However, this limit on evictions is set to expire on September 30, 2021 (Ordinance No. 083-21).
+Starting October 1, evictions not based on unpaid rent may proceed subject to the City’s Rent Ordinance, unless extended.

 Your rent cannot be increased if you live in a City-regulated or a rent-controlled unit